-- Fill the fuel tank. - Change the engine oil and filter (see page 141). - Wash and dry the exterior completely. - Clean the interior.
+- Fill the fuel tank. - Change the engine oil and filter (see page 145). - Wash and dry the exterior completely. - Clean the interior.
 Make sure the carpeting, floor mats, etc. are completely dry. - Leave the parking brake off.
 Put the transmission in Reverse (manual) or Park (automatic).

-- Block the rear wheels. - If the car is to be stored for a longer period, it should be supported on jackstands so the tires are off the ground. - Leave one window open slightly (if the car is being stored indoors). - Disconnect the battery. - Cover the car with a "breathable" car cover, one made from a porous material such as cotton.
+- · Block the rear wheels. - If the car is to be stored for a longer period, it should be supported on jackstands so the tires are off the ground. - Leave one window open slightly (if the car is being stored indoors). - Disconnect the battery. - Support the front wiper blade arms with a folded towel or rag so they do not touch the windshield. - Apply a silicone spray lubricant to all door and trunk seals.
+Also, apply wax to the painted surfaces that mate with the door and trunk seals.

+- Cover the car with a "breathable" car cover, one made from a porous material such as cotton.
 Nonporous materials, such as plastic sheeting, trap moisture which can damage the paint. - If possible, run the engine for a while periodically (preferably once a month).

-If you store your car for 12 months or longer, have your Honda dealer perform the inspections called for in the 24 months/48,000 km (30,000 miles) maintenance schedule as soon as you take it out of storage (see page 133).
+If you store your car for 12 months or longer, have your Honda dealer perform the inspections called for in the 24 months/48,000 km (30,000 miles) maintenance schedule (Normal Conditions) as soon as you take it out of storage (see page 136).
 The replacements called for in the maintenance schedule are not needed unless the car has actually reached that time or mileage.